Charles Trick Currelly: Later life and death

 Before Currelly died, he wrote an autobiography entitled, I Brought the Ages Home.
 This book recounts his adventures, travels, and museum work.
 During his retirement Currelly lived near Port Hope, Ontario.
-While in Florida for a winter vacation, Curelly fell ill and was taken the Johns Hopkins Hospital in Baltimore.
+While in Florida for a winter vacation, Curelly fell ill and was taken to the Johns Hopkins Hospital in Baltimore.
 The 81-year-old Currelly died on April 10, 1957, at the hospital where he had been receiving treatment since December.
 On October 7, 1957, an exhibition was held at the museum to commemorate him.
 The exhibition was marked by the unveiling of a bronze bust of Currelly which was cast in 1957 by the Vandevoorde Art Foundry of Montreal.
 The original sculpture was created in 1919 by Canadian artist Ulric Stonewall Jackson Dunbar.
 This bust and a bronze medallion of Currelly can still be viewed today in the museum's Sackler Reading Room.